Skip to Content

 I returned to St. Landry’s Parish the next day for the Courir du Mardi Gras, the Fat Tuesday run.
 The thing they’re running after is a chicken.

-revelers at the courir du mardi gras in eunice, louisiana.
+Revelers at the courir du mardi gras in eunice, louisiana.

 I loved this parade because it showed a community coming together to do something it’s been doing for 100 years.
 Far more people participate than watch.
 And it’s clear they are doing entirely for their own enjoyment, not as a show for tourists.